k2view-academy/K2View-Academy/articles/04_fabric_studio/21_web_file_explorer_and_navigation.md

 <img src="images/web/21_1_filter_doc_tree.PNG" style="zoom:67%;" />

-Hovering over the filter box and selecting **Enable Filter on Type** will show only matching files/folders.
+Hovering over the filter box and selecting **Enable Filter on Type** (the three horizonal bars in the filter box) will show only matching files/folders.
 Use the 'X' **Clear** button to clear the filter.

 >**Note**: While filtering is applied also on folders, moving up and down keys to navigate to the location in tree is relevant for files only.

-### Open Editors
+## OPEN EDITORS ##

 At the top of the Explorer is a sub view labeled **OPEN EDITORS**.
-This is a list of active files.
-These are files you previously opened and you are working on.
+This is a list of open files.

 <img src="images/web/21_2_open_editors.PNG" style="zoom:67%;" />